simondevolutions/doc/docs/en/server/installation/create-server-instance.md

 ## Procedure

+1. Download and run the following script, it is the recommanded way of installing DVLS [Install.ps1](/server/installation/install.ps1)
 1. Install {{ en.RDMSCONSOLE }} on the web server.
 It is available from the [Download](https://server.devolutions.net/home/download) page.
 1. Execute {{ en.RDMSCONSOLE }} with elevated privileges (run as administrator).
 This is performed by right-clicking on the application, and selecting ***Run as administrator*** .
 {% snippet icon.shieldWarning %}